upb-uc4/hlf-api/README.md

 ```

 ### 2. Connection Initialization
-Simply create an object of the connection for the contract that you want to access.
+Simply create an object of the connection for the contract that you want to access and provide the credentials for your username in the given wallet.
 ```scala
 def createConnection: ConnectionMatriculationTrait = de.upb.cs.uc4.hyperledger.connections.cases.ConnectionMatriculation(username, channel, chaincode, walletPath, networkDescriptionPath)